LaLiga North America Signs Multi-Year Partnership With Ticketing Industry Leader Stage Front

 Stage Front becomes an Official Regional Partner in the Match Hospitality Category in the United States

 NEW YORK, Dec.
-2, 2020 /PRNewswire/ -- LaLiga North America and Stage Front announced a new multi-year partnership today focused on driving new customer-centric ticketing strategies using data from both organizations.
+2, 2020 /PRNewswire-HISPANIC PR WIRE/ -- LaLiga North America and Stage Front announced a new multi-year partnership today focused on driving new customer-centric ticketing strategies using data from both organizations.
 The brands are committed to positive customer experiences and will use their extensive digital and market analytics to drive a revamped approach to ticketing and fan engagement focused on customer behavior and satisfaction.

 "LaLiga has a highly engaged and coveted fan base in the U.S. that interacts with our properties across multiple touch points including content, events, and grassroots activations," said LaLiga North America CEO Boris Gartner.
 "Using our deep understanding of soccer fans in the U.S, we will work together with Stage Front to help develop an innovative approach to ticketing that improves the customer experience as fans finally return to stadiums."